Abhi347/NoobFileChooser/README.md

 The result is provided in the form of NoobFile or a List of NoobFile objects.
 You can call `file.getDocumentFile()` to get the DocumentFile on which you can call delete or rename or any other operation.

 ## Contributions
-Feel free to report bugs, feedbacks or even suggest new features.
+Feel free to report bugs, feedback or even suggest new features.
 I'd love to make it a great library.

+## Credits
+Icons are provided by [Icons8](https://icons8.com/web-app/12245/Image-File).
+Check with them for license, you want to use the icons in your project too.

 ## Donate
 [Paypal](https://paypal.me/Abhi347/5)